Mustard Wine Sauce Rabbit Recipe

 • In a bowl place the flour and 1/2 teaspoon of salt and toss the rabbit pieces thoroughly so the meat is nicely coated.

-• In a large heated cast iron pan or dutch oven, add the olive oil, and butter and stir until the butter is melted.
-Toss in the shallots, tied bundle of thyme and stir briskly.
-Layer all the pieces of flour dusted rabbit on top the shallots and sear both sides of the meat quickly.
+• In a large heated cast iron skillet or heavy roasting pan, add the olive oil and butter and stir until the butter is melted.

 Notes